You or I could go to any marketing conference, anywhere in the world, and we’d hear about conversion funnels / sales funnels / marketing funnels…

 A speaker at a niche conference gets a question related to your app and gives you a raving shoutout.

-We can’t see many of these things taking place, we can’t monitor them, we can’t measure them; we just see a bunch of leads approaching us with a clear goal/expectation/endorsement from someone they respect.
+We can’t see many of these things taking place, we can’t monitor them, we can’t measure them; we just see a bunch of leads approaching us with a clear goal/expectation/endorsement from someone they trust.

 Now, automation software is very clever — but it doesn’t know how or what kind of persuasion or coaching these people have already been through before they even made it to your website.

-What’s your sales funnel?
+What’s your marketing funnel?

 The ideas in this article are based on my experience of helping Ahrefs grow.